maxwolf621/Notes/SpringNote/annotation/Annotations.md

 - [Spring @Configuration作用](https://matthung0807.blogspot.com/2019/04/spring-configuration_28.html)

 ## @Configuration

-It replaces XML configuration.
+`@Configuration` Classes are Metadata and replace XML configuration.

 ![](https://i.imgur.com/CpZdLGY.png)
-- Configuration Classes register the beans in Spring Container(same as using Component Class with `@ComponentScan`)
+- **Configuration Classes register the beans in Spring Container**
+- this annotation is same as using Component Class with `@ComponentScan`
 - Configuration Class indicates that **A class declares one or more `@Bean`  methods**.
 ```java
 @Configuration